YavorYanchev/DesignPatterns/README.md

 The bridge pattern is useful when both the class and what it does vary often.
 The class itselt can be thought of as the abstraction and what the class can do as the implementation.

+## Composite

+Composite pattern arranges structured hierarchies so that single components and groups of components can be treated in the same way.Typical operations on the components include add, remove, display, find and group.
+The composite pattern has to deal with 2 two types: Components and Composites of those components.
+Both types agree to conform to an interface of common operations.Composite object consists of Components, and in most cases operations on a Composite are implemented by calling the equivalent operations for its Component objects.